“Unworthy” Speaks To The Manner

 Influence isn’t necessarily wrong but in the case of the Catholic Church, influence is both negative and positive in every sense.
 They do good things on the one hand and then turn it into something bad on the other.

 Doctrinally, they emphasize the name of Jesus often and loudly.
 That’s a good thing.
 They quote Scripture in their services and many of those quotes include the very words Christ spoke.
-Sometimes that’s all they do other than go through the motions of the ceremonies with great fanfare and, of course, offer the sacraments.
+Sometimes that’s all they do other than go through repetivite ceremonies with great fanfare and, of course, offer the sacraments.

 The ceremonies don’t offer much in the way of explanation but the sacraments – Communion – are usually accompanied by Scripture which does provide a little understanding.

-The simplicity of Scripture, however, is skewed in a Catholic direction.
+In every case, however, the simplicity of Scripture is skewed in a Catholic direction.

 Catholic Communion Is Closed